-Your Record of Work Activities (Log)
+Your Record of Activities (ROA)

-You must complete your record within 150 days of the start of any new term or appointment.
-Once you’ve prepared this log, it’s also your responsibility to submit it to the clerk of your governing board no later than 180 days of taking office.
+You must complete your ROA within 150 days of the start of any new or subsequent term or appointment.
+Once you’ve prepared your ROA, it’s also your responsibility to submit a signed copy to the clerk of your governing board within 30 days of completion.

 If your current term of office started prior to August 12, 2009, your one-month ROA is still valid providing it is still indicative of your work activites.
 Although we encourage everyone to keep a three-month ROA, the regulation doesn’t require this until the start of the term after your next re-election/appointment.

 If, after preparing your initial ROA, you decide it is not representative of the average number of hours you generally work, you may submit a new ROA for an alternative three-month period.
 Preparing this new ROA will help your employer accurately determine your number of days worked for the Retirement System report and help you receive a timely and accurate benefit when you retire.

 You should keep a new ROA periodically — especially if your duties and hours change — to ensure the days worked being reported for you are accurate.
 If you feel a previously submitted three-month ROA is still representative of your time worked, you may certify in writing to the governing board that your responsibilities and hours have not changed substantially (we have provided a Recertification of the Record of Activities (RS2419) form for your convenience).
 You would submit this written certification to the governing board no later than 180 days after beginning a subsequent term.
 An ROA cannot be valid for more than eight years.

 The legislative clerk or secretary must retain ROAs and any subsequent Recertification for at least 30 years and provide full and complete copies to the Office of the State Comptroller upon request.